tpm2-software/tpm2-tools/man/tpm2_loadexternal.1.md

 # DESCRIPTION

-**tpm2_loadexternal**(1) - Load an object that is not a Protected Object into the TPM.
+**tpm2_loadexternal**(1) - This command loads an external object into the TPM, forgoing TPM protections.
+Ie, the key material is not protected by the parent object's seed.
 The command allows loading of a public area or both a public and a sensitive area.

 # OPTIONS